 Montreal fishing spots

-I've been fishing since the age of 3, but only got into serious angling in my twenties, when I started having kids.
-Today, my boys all share my passion for sport fishing, I try to take them along as often as I can.
+I've been fishing since the age of 3, but only got into serious angling in my twenties, when I started having children.
+Today, my kids share my passion for sport fishing, I try to take them along as often as I can.

-As Montreal is an island, I typically fish surrounding waters of the St Lawrence River (Lac St Louis, Lac St Francois) and it's tributaries, as well as the Outaouais River (Lac des Deux Montagnes) and the Ontario portion of Lake St Francis (St Lawrence River).
-All are less than 1 hours drive from Montreal, great places to fish, and home of some of the hottest bass fishing in this part of the country.
+As Montreal is an island, I typically fish Montreal's surrounding waters of the St Lawrence River (Lac St Louis, Lac St Francois) and it's tributaries, as well as the Outaouais River (Lac des Deux Montagnes) and the Ontario portion of Lake St Francis (St Lawrence River).
+All are less than 1 hours drive from Montreal, great places to fish, and home of some of the hottest bass, musky, carp, and sturgeon fishing in this part of the country.

 I spend a lot of time researching fishing related ideas online, and have many friends in the industry, ranging from professional fishing guides and outfitters to tackle dealers to bloggers and other members of the online fishing community.